NOAA-GFDL/MDTF-diagnostics/README.md

 The default test case uses the QBOi.EXP1.AMIP.001 sample.
 The GFDL.CM4.c96L32.am4g10r8 sample is only for testing the MJO Propagation and Amplitude POD.
 Note that `mdtf` now contains both `MDTF-diagnostics` and `inputdata` directories.

-You can put the observational data and model output in different locations (e.g., for space reasons) by changing the values of `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` as described below in Section 3.
+You can put the observational data and model output in different locations (e.g., for space reasons) by changing the values of `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` as described below in section 3.

 ## 2. Install the necessary programming languages and modules

 The MDTF framework code is written in Python 2.7, but supports running PODs written in a variety of scripting languages and combinations of libraries.
 We use [Conda](https://docs.conda.io/en/latest/), a free, open-source package manager to install and manage these dependencies.
-Conda is one component of the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/) python distribution, so having Miniconda/Anaconda is sufficient but not necessary.
+Conda is one component of the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://www.anaconda.com/) python distribution, so having Miniconda/Anaconda is sufficient but not necessary.

 For maximum portability and ease of installation, we recommend that all users manage dependencies through Conda using the provided script `src/conda/conda_env_setup.sh`, even if they have independent installations of the required languages.
-A complete installation of all dependencies will take roughly 5 Gb, less if you've already installed some of the dependencies through conda.
+A complete installation of all dependencies will take roughly 5 Gb, less if you've already installed some of the dependencies through Conda.
 The location of this installation can be changed with the `$CONDA_ENV_DIR` setting described below.

-For maximum portability and ease of installation, we recommend that all users manage dependencies through conda, even if they have a pre-existing installations of the required languages.
-A complete installation of all dependencies requires roughly 5 Gb, and the location of this installation can be set with the `$CONDA_ENV_DIR` setting described below.

 ### 2.1 Conda installation

 The framework’s environments will co-exist with an existing Miniconda/Anaconda installation. *Do not* reinstall Miniconda/Anaconda if it's already installed for the user who will be running the framework: the installer will break the existing installation (if it's not managed with, eg., environment modules.)

 To determine if Conda is installed, run `% conda --version` as the user who will be using the framework.
-The framework has been tested against versions of conda >= 4.7.5.
+The framework has been tested against versions of Conda >= 4.7.5.
 If you do not have a pre-existing Conda on your system (i.e., the command doesn't return anything), we recommend using the Miniconda installer available [here](https://docs.conda.io/en/latest/miniconda.html).
 Any version of Miniconda/Anaconda (2 or 3) released after June 2019 will work.
 Toward the end of the installation process, enter “yes” at “Do you wish the installer to initialize Miniconda2 by running conda init?” prompt.
 This will allow the installer to add the Conda path to the user's shell login script (e.g., `~/.bashrc` or `~/.cshrc`).
+Restart the terminal to reload the updated shell login script.

 ## 3. Install framework dependencies with conda